Bryce-Cyr/Soft_Photon_Heating/README.md

 Contains various fundamental parameters and constants, as well as commonly used functions which are called extensively by Soft-Photon-Heating.ipynb.
 The code operates using natural units, and the natural unit associated with each object in this file are labelled using square [] brackets.

 ## CosmoRec.Sol.dat
 Contains highly accurate data on the matter temperature and ionization fraction in the case of no soft photon injections, at redshifts 100 < z < 8500.
-The data is computed using CosmoRec (Chluba and Thomas, 2011 (https://inspirehep.net/literature/873187)), and is used in the Jupyter notebook for comparing the soft photon solutions against the vanilla LCDM evolution of T_M and X_e.
+The data is computed using CosmoRec ([Chluba and Thomas, 2011](https://inspirehep.net/literature/873187)), and is used in the Jupyter notebook for comparing the soft photon solutions against the vanilla LCDM evolution of T_M and X_e.